Should I Worry About My Varicose Veins?

 Those bulging purple and blue clusters of veins that snake across your legs might be unsightly, but could they also be a sign of a larger health issue?

-The vein specialists at Beebe Vein Center are able to look at ultrasound images of your veins and map potential future health issues, including life-threatening conditions such as deep vein thrombosis (DVT).
+Beebe's team of vascular specialists are able to look at ultrasound images of your veins and map potential future health issues, including life-threatening conditions such as deep vein thrombosis (DVT).

 In some cases, varicose veins could lead to ulcers, blood clots, and bleeding.